- How to rent a car?

 Discover Japan’s most beautiful corners on a road trip, passing through its diverse and incredible scenery at your own pace.
 Renting a car in Japan also allows you to see more remote beaches, waterfalls, and historical sites of the country.
 It allows you to wander through silent rice fields, explore mist-shrouded mountain passes, and uncover hidden coastal villages far from the popular tourist spots.

 Note: Japan has one of the best public transportation systems in the world!
-You can easily travel around the major cities and the country by hopping on a train or bus.
+You can easily travel around the major cities and the country by hopping on a bus or train (buy your Japan Rail Pass in advance here).
 However, renting a car is perfect if you’re looking to reach more rural areas in Japan’s inaka (countryside) and want a bit more flexibility on your trip.

 We rented a car to go to the Nachi Falls and paired it with a road trip along Koyasan.
 Renting a car in Japan is also great when visiting Mt Fuji, allowing you to explore the many lakes and visit Shiraito Falls.